bbauska/TUMx-DWAPNx/README.md

 function up here, we are just going to create an anonymous function, right here in place.

-So, this reduce function is a higher-order function calling this anonymous function on the element of the array and this function gets two parameters.
+This reduce function is a higher-order function calling this anonymous function on the element of the array and this function gets two parameters.
 The first one is the accumulator.
 In our case, that&apos;s going to be an array and the first step is the empty one and then the second step it&apos;s going to be whatever we did with it in the first step.
 And it also gets a value.
 In our case, that&apos;s going to be a relationship that is stored in this response array.

-So, now, what we need to do is we need to check if the target and source names of our relationship are already part of our names object, or list of names.
+Now, what we need to do is check if the target and source names of our relationship are already part of our names object, or list of names.
 And the list of names, the current one, is going to be stored in our accumulator.
 So, what we&apos;re going to do is to check if this accumulator already has this name as part of it.
-So, I&apos;m going to use the <b>indexOf</b> function on the <b>val.target</b>.
-So, this checks if the name that&apos;s stored in the target attributes of our relationship object is found anywhere in our list of names and if it does, it will return the position of it in the array.
+I&apos;m going to use the <b>indexOf</b> function on the <b>val.target</b>.
+This checks if the name that&apos;s stored in the target attributes of our relationship object is found anywhere in our list of names and if it does, it will return the position of it in the array.
 And if it is not already in there, it will return -1.
-So, if

-the name is not already part of a list, we&apos;re going to add it.
-So, we&apos;re going to

-push the name to our accumulator array, which is the list of names, and then

-we&apos;re going to do the exact same thing except for the source name. source equals -1.
+If the name is not already part of a list, we&apos;re going to add it.
+We&apos;re going to push the name to our accumulator array, which is the list of names, and then we&apos;re going to do the exact same thing except for the source name. source equals -1.

 Then, we&apos;re gonna push this source name as well.
-We potentially

-now modify this accumulator array by adding one or maybe two names.
+We potentially now modify this accumulator array by adding one or maybe two names.
 In any case, we want to return this accumulator.
 So, in the second step, or in the following step, this is now the new list in which there are any names that we added in this step.
 That&apos;s already enough to get a list of unique names from our array of responses.
 Just going to save the file and I&apos;m going to put log it to the console, so we can take a look at it.

 Going back to the browser, I&apos;m going to reload the page, press our button.
 As you can see, we get a nice list of unique names.
 So, one more